conormccormack/alphaBASIC/README.md

 # alphaBASIC
+alphaBASIC is a robust interpreter for the BASIC programming language written in C++ by Conor McCormack in Fall 2019.
+It is able to parse and execute control flow commands, binary arithmetic, and variable assignments including multi-dimensional arrays.

 Compile interpreter using make.

 Include name of BASIC input file as command line argument which can be a .txt, .in, or any similar file type.